leftCoast/LC_SDTools/README.md

 # LC_SDTools
- Some tools for makeing working with SD files easier.
+ Some tools for making working with SD files easier.